mekowalski/react-nasa-videos-app/NOTES.md

 - i'm still going to make the components, terms etc under `video` but technically i'll be working with a title and other descriptors
 - eg: `VideoList` will be the a list of titles, `VideoItem` will be one specific title

-- [] Pass each item object as a prop down into each `VideoItem` created
+- [x] Pass each item object as a prop down into each `VideoItem` created
   - customize contents of item component

+- [] Restyle and resize images rendered